FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Introduction

-We consider attack models with minimum knowledge about the ML system and test several approaches for performing the attacks through transferability from a substitute model to the original one.
-Finally, we test the resilience of adversarial training as a defensive mechanism for DNNs trained in constrained environments.
-To summarize, our contributions are: \begin{enumerate} \item We introduce a general evasion attack framework \system\ for constrained application domains. \item We apply \system\ to two threat detection applications using different datasets and feature representations: a malicious network connection classifier, and a malicious domain detector, to generate feasible adversarial examples in these domains. \item We extensively evaluate \system\ for these applications and quantify the amount of effort required to bypass the classifiers.
-We also evaluate the transferability of the proposed evasion attacks between different ML models and architectures. \item We measure the resilience of adversarially-trained models against our attacks. \end{enumerate}
+To summarize, our contributions are: \begin{enumerate} \item We introduce a general evasion attack framework \system\ for constrained application domains that supports a range of mathematical dependencies in feature space and two optimization approaches. \item We apply \system\ to two cyber security applications using different datasets and feature representations: a malicious network connection classifier, and a malicious domain detector, to generate feasible adversarial examples in these domains. \item We extensively evaluate \system\ for these applications, compare our attacks with several baselines, and quantify the adversarial success at different perturbations.
+We also study the impact of data imbalance on the classifiers' robustness. \item We evaluate the transferability of the proposed evasion attacks between different ML models and architectures, and show that adversarially-trained models provide higher robustness. \end{enumerate}